Cambodia Logs 598 New COVID-19 Cases, 12 More Deaths - UrduPoint

 Cambodia Logs 598 New COVID-19 Cases, 12 More Deaths

-Cambodia on Saturday reported a daily record of 598 COVID-19 cases, in which 187 were imported, pushing the national total caseload to 84,860, the Ministry of Health (MoH) said in a statement

-PHNOM PENH (UrduPoint / Pakistan Point News - 14th Aug, 2021 ) --:Cambodia on Saturday reported a daily record of 598 COVID-19 cases, in which 187 were imported, pushing the national total caseload to 84,860, the Ministry of Health (MoH) said in a statement.
+PHNOM PENH, Aug.
+14 (UrduPoint / Pakistan Point News - 14th Aug, 2021 ) --:Cambodia on Saturday reported a daily record of 598 COVID-19 cases, in which 187 were imported, pushing the national total caseload to 84,860, the Ministry of Health (MoH) said in a statement.

 Twelve more fatalities had been registered, taking the overall death toll to 1,666, the MoH said, adding that 682 other patients had recovered, raising the total number of recoveries to 79,654.